FarisZR/knocker-cli/docs/architecture.md

 This is the default and recommended mode of operation.

-1. The `knocker-cli` service starts and, at a regular interval (configured by the `interval` setting), sends a "knock" request to your API server.
+1. The `knocker-cli` service starts and sends a "knock" request based on the best-known TTL, starting with the configured value and updating when the API returns a TTL.
+It aims to refresh the whitelist when roughly 90% of the TTL has elapsed (falling back to a 5-minute cadence if the TTL is unset).
 2. The service **does not** check its own IP address.
 3. Your API server receives the "knock" request, inspects the source IP address of the request, and updates its whitelist accordingly.